 - When onion is translucent, add coffee and rum and bring to a simmer.
 Scrape up any remaining brown bits on the bottom of the pan as the liquid heats up.

 - Place brisket back into the pan, cover with peppers, onions and liquid.
 Pour beef broth into the pan until it goes halfway up the sides of your brisket.

 - Remove brisket from the pan and let it rest on the cutting board fat-side up for 20-30 minutes.
 Meanwhile, pour the sauce and vegetables from the roasting pan into a smaller saucepan.
-Skim fat from the surface of the cooking sauce, then reheat the sauce till hot.
-Mix together 4 tsp cornstarch and 2 tbsp cold water till smooth, then stir into the sauce. bring sauce to a boil till it thickens (add more cornstarch/water mixture to thicken further, if desired).
-Alternatively, once you've skimmed the fat from the sauce, you can blend the sauce and vegetables in a blender, then reheat the mixture to make a thicker gravy (you will lose the pretty pepper chunks this way, but the gravy will be nice and flavorful).
+Skim fat from the surface of the cooking sauce, then reheat the sauce until hot.
+Mix together 4 tsp cornstarch and 2 tbsp cold water till smooth, then stir into the sauce. bring sauce to a boil till it thickens (add more cornstarch and water mixture to thicken further, if desired-- don't add cornstarch directly to the hot sauce without first mixing a little cold water in).
 Cut fat cap off the brisket, then cut the brisket in thin slices against the grain.
 Serve brisket topped with warm sauce and softened veggies.